© 2024 Melanie White

 MW: I’m pretty interested to start by hearing a bit about what you’re really passionate about.

-So my passion is actually educating people on the benefits of exercise my solution and what I kind of not sell them what solution is that exercise is a modality that fits into their lifestyle.
+So my passion is actually educating people on the benefits of exercise as my solution and I kind of not sell them what the solution is that exercise is a modality that fits into their lifestyle.

 MW: Wow.
 And it sounds like you have quite a broad experience.
 We were talking just before we started this conversation about all of the things that you’ve done.
 Can you give us a quick recap of your world tour of Australia?